Pes Anserine Bursitis

 • Higher body weight, which increases load on the inner knee

-• Unsuitable or worn-out footwear, especially for runners
+• Unsuitable or worn footwear, especially for runners

-• Occupations or sports that involve frequent kneeling
+• Work or sport that includes frequent kneeling

-In most cases, pes anserine bursitis is diagnosed through a detailed history and physical examination.
-A physiotherapist will:
+In most cases, a physiotherapist can diagnose pes anserine bursitis through a detailed history and examination.
+They may:

-• Ask about the pattern of your knee pain and aggravating activities
+• Ask about your pain pattern and aggravating activities

-• Test hip, knee, and ankle strength, flexibility, and control
+• Assess hip, knee, and ankle strength, flexibility, and control

 • Review your walking or running pattern when relevant

-Imaging such as ultrasound or MRI is sometimes used to rule out other causes of inner knee pain.
-However, many people do not need scans, because the diagnosis is primarily clinical.
+Sometimes, your clinician may suggest imaging (such as ultrasound or MRI) to rule out other causes of inner knee pain.
+Many people do not need scans because the diagnosis is mainly clinical.

-Most people respond well to non-surgical treatment.
-Physiotherapy aims to settle your symptoms, address the causes, and guide your safe return to activity.
+Most people improve with non-surgical care.
+Physiotherapy aims to settle symptoms, address contributing factors, and guide a safe return to activity.

 • Load modification to reduce stress on the inner knee while symptoms are high